Union Mills in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 Defiance at Union Mills

-Just hours after the Confederates departed the next day, Gen. George Sykesís footsore and fatigued Union V Corps marched into Union Mills from Frizzelburg and camped in the fields and meadows nearby along Big Pipe Creek.
+Just hours after the Confederates departed the next day, Gen. George Sykes’s footsore and fatigued Union V Corps marched into Union Mills from Frizzelburg and camped in the fields and meadows nearby along Big Pipe Creek.
 A lieutenant in the 4th Michigan Infantry wrote home that he “washed in a rapid stream at Union Mills,” indulging in a brief respite from the heat.
-When 62-year-old Gen. James Barnes needed a bed for the night Shriver gave him the room once occupied by Washington Irving decades earlier.
-On the morning
+When 62-year-old

 Location.
-39° 40.015′ N, 77° 1.054′ W. Marker is in Union Mills, Maryland, in Carroll County.
-Marker can be reached from Littlestown Pike Rt 97.
+39° 40.015′ N, 77° 1.052′ W. Marker is in Union Mills, Maryland, in Carroll County.
+Marker can be reached from Littlestown Pike (Maryland Route 97).
+Marker is in park next to the Miller’s House.
 Touch for map.
-Marker is in park next to the Millerís House.
-Marker is in this post office area: Westminster MD 21158, United States of America.
+Marker is at or near this postal address: 3311 Littlestown Pike, Westminster MD 21158, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,713 times since then and 50 times this year.
-Photos: 1, 2. submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+This page was last revised on August 29, 2020.
+It was originally submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 1,881 times since then and 2 times this year.
+Last updated on August 28, 2020, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1. submitted on August 28, 2020, by Devry Becker Jones of Washington, District of Columbia.
+2. submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland.
+3. submitted on August 28, 2020, by Devry Becker Jones of Washington, District of Columbia.